CopernicaMarketingSoftware/AMQP-CPP/README.md

 message after it has been acknowledged, so that if your application crashes while it was busy processing the message, the message does not get lost but remains in the queue.
 But this means that after you've processed the message, you must inform RabbitMQ about it by calling the Channel:ack() method.
-This method is very simply and takes in its simplest form only one parameter: the deliveryTag of the message.
+This method is very simple and takes in its simplest form only one parameter: the deliveryTag of the message.

 The consumerTag that you see in the onReceived method() is the same string identifier that was